skills/hello-github-actions/README.md

 ### :keyboard: Activity: Trigger the workflow

-1. Make a new branch: `test-workflow`
+1. Make a new branch: `test-workflow`.
-1. Commit any change to your branch, such as adding an emoji to your README.md file
+1. Commit any change to your branch, such as adding an emoji to your README.md file.
-1. Open a pull request with branch: `test-workflow`
+1. Open a pull request with branch: `test-workflow`.
-1. See your action run on your pull request
+1. See your action run on your pull request.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>